COVID-19 update: All of New Zealand is now at Red. More information.

 Careers and further study

-On completion of the Graduate Diploma of Teaching (Secondary), you will be eligible to apply for certification with the Teaching Council of Aotearoa New Zealand as a provisionally certificated teacher.
+On completion of the Graduate Diploma of Learning and Teaching (Secondary), you will be eligible to apply for certification with the Teaching Council of Aotearoa New Zealand as a provisionally certificated teacher.

 As a provisionally certificated teacher, you’ll be qualified to teach in secondary schools throughout New Zealand.